isabella232/limitless-flows-blueprint/blueprint/index.md

 The flow does the following to prepare for entering the loop:

 1. Attaches the Limitless GigCX Message ID to the Conversation - This signifies that a conversation is ‘with Limitless’, and this association is removed later in the flow when the Limitless GigCX portion of the conversation is over.
-1. Sets the customer message count to 1, signifying that the question has been submitted to Limitless GigCX.
-This value is used within the loop to decide if additional customer dialogues need to be sent to Limitless GigCX.
+1. Sets the customer message count to 1, which signify the submitted question, and the value is used within the loop to decide if more customer dialogues need to be sent to Limitless GigCX.

 #### The loop
 During the loop's initial start, the number of customer dialogues on the conversation is compared to the last number at the beginning of the previous loop.
 The following action performs this: Get Message ID Count and the subsequent Decision block.